maestrosistema/GameBoy-Big-Overlay/README.md

 Near the Fast Forward button there is a switch to change between Hold and Toggle mode.

-On top of the screen there is a button to show or hide the save state options.
+In the top left of the screen there is a button to show or hide the save state options.
 In order: Save State, Decrease Slot, Increase Slot and Load State.

 There is a hidden button between A and B to easily press both of them at the same time.